10 Sales OKR Examples for 2022 (+5 Writing Tips)

 They encourage you to be specific about what you want, establish a timeline, and align your goals.
 The difference between the two is that OKRs also give you a step-by-step plan to reach success.

-But how does the OKR framework apply to sales?
+But how does the OKR framework apply to sales teams?

 An OKR in sales helps your team develop sales goals.
 Each team member can choose which key result they can focus on to contribute to the collective goal.